firstrally/node-firstrally/README.md

 See DataStream.list below for detailed information about the response.

+Subscribing to a stream is just as easy

 ## Historical Data

 In addition to real-time data, you can use our API to make requests for historical data.
 Historical data is requested in batches, which when processed will produce a data file for download.
 Batch requests are specified by a `stream_id`, as well as the `start_date` and `end_date` representing the timespan of the resultant data.